Heritage

 Kororāreka Russell has been a place of occupation for nearly 1,000 years.

 It is the place where the first Church was built and the place where Hobson made the proclamation claiming New Zealand for Britain with many Māori and Pākehā in attendance.
-It was the place where Hobson and others met considering the early drafts of the Treaty, it is home of Maiki/Flagg staff Hill where on 4 occasions the staff was felled in frustration and in the 1850s it was re-erected by Māori from the rohe in an action of reconciliation with the Crown.
+It was the place where Hobson and others met considering the early drafts of the Treaty, it is home of Maiki/Flagstaff Hill where on four occasions the staff was felled, by Hone Heke, in frustration – in the 1850s it was re-erected by Māori from the rohe in an action of reconciliation with the Crown.

 Address